Fiji Premier League: Club championships

 There have also been competitions between the clubs of Fiji, as opposed to between district teams.

 National Club Championship

 The National Club Championship is held each year between various champions of local leagues in Fiji.
 It was first played in 1986.

 Club Franchise League

-The Club Frachise League was only played in 2005 and 2006, to determine a team to qualify for the Oceania Club Championship.
+The Club Franchise League was only played in 2005 and 2006, to determine a team to qualify for the Oceania Club Championship.